WinnieCWu/shop-shop/README.md

 # shop-shop

 ## What it is
-Shop-Shop is an e-ecommerce app that allows shoopers to browse through the shop and purchase items that they like.
+Shop-Shop is an e-commerce app that allows shoopers to browse through the shop and purchase items that they like.

 ## Technologies used
 This app uses React to build the client side and the Apollo Server to run the back-end.
 This app also uses IndexedDB to allow for persistence of items in the shopping cart.